legierskimarek/legierskimarek/README.md

 [![Contact][contact-shield]][contact-url]

 *  Welcome!
 My name is Marek Legierski.
 I am very glad that you decided to come here. 😄
-*  I am interested in Software Testing and everything connected with IT.
+*  I am interested in QA/Software Testing and everything connected with IT.